 - We fixed an issue that could result in the contents of the Microsoft Edge window becoming offset from its window frame.

 - We fixed an issue resulting in the spellchecking menu appearing in the wrong place when you right-clicked on a misspelled word in Microsoft Edge.

-- We fixed an issue for Insiders using Windows 10 in S Mode recently resulting opening Word from a Word Online document not working.
+- We fixed an issue for Insiders using Windows 10 in S Mode recently resulting in opening Word from a Word Online document not working.

-- We fixed an issue impacting Teams resulting all unsent typed text disappearing following the completion of an emoji composition (for example being turned into a smiley).
+- We fixed an issue impacting Teams resulting in all unsent typed text disappearing following the completion of an emoji composition (for example being turned into a smiley).

 - We fixed an issue where nearby sharing would become blocked on the sender device after canceling share to three different devices.